Film Submission 2021

 - For each selected film, One World has the right to use three minutes of the film for One World PR on television, on the internet and to use the publicity material (press kits, posters, stills etc.) to promote the festival´s program.

-- Each selected film will be asked to update film information before publishing on the festival webpage and in the festival catalogue.
+- Each selected film will be asked to update film information before publishing on the festival webpage and in the festival brochure.

 What personal data do we collect and process?